TigrinyaNLP/TigrinyaNLP.github.io/index.md

 have to work a little harder to enjoy these technologies.
 Our software developers, linguistic experts and translators need to do most of the job that was normally done by companies like Google.

 The good news is that the majority of these products are built on top of artificial intelligence called Deep learning neural network.
+Until recently, Dep learning neural network was only run by university graduates and specially trained people.
+But now thanks to open source projects like
+[Hugging Face] (https://huggingface.co/transformers/), the technology has been easily accessible to people with basic knowledge of the domain.
+We can make use of these projects for Tigrinya, with no, or minimum code change.
+All we need is training data (a lot of it).

-This technology does not need any change to make it work for Tigrinya, however it needs a lot of training data.
-In this page we try to document, what is already done by experts in this area, with the intention that we can all harmonize our efforts to the advancement of Tigrinya Language in the digital world
+In this page we try to document, what we are doing in this area.
+The intention is to harmonize our efforts in a collective manner, and give someone a starting point to implement all these cool technologies in Tigrinya.

+---
-This page is an initiative by Seret Foundation, language team. anyone is free to use without any limitation.
+This page is an initiative by Seret Foundation -language team.
+Anyone is free to use without any limitation.